tlwilliams895/lchs/src/chapters/booleans-and-conditionals/conditionals.rst

    condition is ``False``, this code gets ignored.
 #. *The first unindented line marks the end of the if statement*.

-.. admonition:: Note

-   Should you indent with tabs or spaces?
-This question usually starts BIG arguments within the programming world (think Marvel vs. DC or Hermione Granger with Harry instead of Ron).

-   Many code editors automatically indent the lines within an if-block, so most of the time you won't need to worry about how far to move in the cursor.
-   However, here are the accepted guidelines for Python:

-   #.
-Use SPACES, not tabs
-   #.
-Four spaces are preferred
-   #.
-Indentation should be consistent

 Here is an example that checks the length of a string:

 .. sourcecode:: python